-- Evaluated two TRAC applications for the CORPO region and shared the priority recommendations with CORPO members for comment. - Scheduled the next round of CORPO subcommittee meetings for September, which will also act as STIP-related rural consultation.
+Evaluated two TRAC applications for the CORPO region and shared priority recommendations with CORPO members for comment.

-• Developed draft performance measures for the impending update to the CTP, which will be shared with CORPO members at the subcommittee meetings.
+- Scheduled CORPO subcommittee meetings for September which will also act as STIP-related rural consultation. - Developed draft performance measures for the impending update to the CTP.